- Why Research

 New York, New York

-- Seeking to understand the underlying association of obesity with increased risk of breast cancer.
+Goal: To understand the underlying association of excess body fat with increased risk of breast cancer.

 Full Research Summary